Imetomi/bugninja-cli/README.md

 ### Terminal Usage

-BugNinja can be run directly from the terminal:
+BugNinja CLI can be run directly from the terminal:

 ```bash
 # Basic usage